QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ### tags
 Whenever a Terraform grain is launched, all resources created during the deployment process will be automatically tagged with Torque's system tags, built-in tags and custom tags (for details, see [Tags](/admin-guide/tags).
 Sometimes, you need to disable tagging for all or specific resources.
-To disable *all* tags in a specific grain use the following syntax:
+To disable *all* resources in a specific grain use the following syntax:

 ```yaml"
 grains: